-Located on the southwestern coast of Nusa Penida Island in Bali, Kelingking beach is a secluded stretch of white sand bordered by T-rex shaped steep cliffs.
+Located on the southwestern coast of Nusa Penida Island in Bali, Kelingking Beach is a secluded stretch of white sand bordered by T-rex shaped steep cliffs, which is why it is also called T-Rex Beach.
 The scenic beauty is offset by the 400m steep climb and strong undercurrents, making this a sparsely populated beach.
 The only security from fatal falls are bamboo fences, so physical fitness is a must while coming here.

 Senggigi Beach occupies a prominent place within the highly popular tourist center of Senggigi on the Lombok Island, Indonesia.
-This is also known to be an excellent spot for surfing while the visitors eager to explore the sea often set sail from the enthralling Senggigi Beach for visiting the nearby islands.
+This is also known to be an excellent spot for surfing while visitors eager to explore the sea often set sail from the enthralling Senggigi Beach to visit the nearby islands.

 The first beachside retreat in Bali, Sanur has been attracting tourists for decades now.
 Over 4 kms of lovely shoreline is available at the Sanur Beach Walk to take a stroll through, which gently curves past little cafes, restaurants, and resorts.
 Quieter as compared to Kuta and Seminyak, the beachfront walk at Sanur is ideal for unwinding after a long day.

 Nestled in the southern corner of Bali, Pandawa beach, also called 'the secret beach', is a 1 km stretch of stunning shoreline flanked by precipitous hills on either side.
 Inaccessible until recently, the newly carved entrance invites you into a spot of untouched beauty, allowing you to sunbathe and witness a beautiful sunrise here.